 Located 5 miles south of Eddyville, Kentucky, Mammoth Furnace is the northern most furnace in Land Between the Lakes.
 Built in 1845 by Charles Stacker, it was 9 feet wide at the top of the bosh and 31 ½ feet high inside.
 In 1857 it produced 1,514 tons of iron.
 Built of stone and brick lined, it now rests under Lake Barkley.

-Laura Furnace was the last furnace to be built in Land Between the Lakes in 1855.
-Located 3 miles north of the Tennessee state line.
+Laura Furnace was the last furnace to be built in Land Between the Lakes in 1855, located 3 miles north of the Tennessee state line.
 The inside of the bosh was 40 feet tall.
 Operated by Gentry, Gunn and Company and managed by J. F. Gentry, Laura employed 130 workers.
 The furnace was forced to close during the Civil War and after the war was intermittently in operation until finally closing in 1872.
 Today a Kentucky historical marker identifies the site.

-Great Western Furnace | Just south of Homeplace
+Great Western Furnace

-Located 6 miles south of Great Western, Iron Mountain was built by same builders as Great Western in 1854.
+Located 6 miles south of Great Western, Iron Mountain was built by the same builders as Great Western in 1854.
 It was 42 feet high in the inside.
 Iron Mountain stopped production of iron from 1855 to 1859, for many of the same reasons that closed Great Western Furnace.
 But unlike Great Western Furnace, Iron Mountain Furnace resumed pig iron production after the Civil War.

 Peytona Furnace was built in 1847 at the head waters of Bear Creek.
 It was operated by Thomas Kirkman.
 The bosh stood 42 feet high and was said to be the tallest furnace in Stewart County.
 The village of Peytona grew up around the furnace and included a boarding house were many of the workers lived.
 According to legend, the furnace was named after a famous Sumner County, Tennessee, racehorse named Peytona.